mattermost/mattermost-developer-documentation/site/content/integrate/zapier-integration/_index.md

 ---
-title: "Integrating with Zapier"
+title: "Integrate with Zapier"
-heading: "Integrating with Zapier"
+heading: "Integrate with Zapier"
 description: "Zapier is a service that automates tasks between web apps."
 weight: 100
 aliases: